apache/openserverless-site/content/en/docs/reference/entities/packages/_index.md

 ---
 # Using and creating packages

-In OpenWhisk and Nuvolaris, you can use packages to bundle together a set of related actions, and share them with others.
+In OpenWhisk and OpenServerless, you can use packages to bundle together a set of related actions, and share them with others.

-A package can include *actions* and *feeds*. - An action is a piece of code that runs on OpenWhisk and Nuvolaris.
+A package can include *actions* and *feeds*. - An action is a piece of code that runs on OpenWhisk.
 For example, the Cloudant package includes actions to read and write records to a Cloudant database. - A feed is used to configure an external event source to fire trigger events.
 For example, the Alarm package includes a feed that can fire a trigger at a specified frequency.

-Every OpenWhisk and Nuvolaris entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
+Every OpenWhisk and OpenServerless entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
 Refer to the [naming guidelines](#reference.adoc#openwhisk-entities) for more information.